-The 2020 Stock Incentive Plan provides for the grant of qualified incentive stock options and nonqualified stock options or other awards to our employees, officers, directors, advisors, and outside consultants for the purchase of up to 3,650,000 shares of our common stock.
+Our 2020 Stock Incentive Plan provides for the grant of qualified incentive stock options and nonqualified stock options or other awards to our employees, officers, directors, advisors, and outside consultants for the purchase of up to 3,650,000 shares of our common stock.
 Other awards include restricted stock, restricted stock units, stock appreciation rights and other stock-based awards.
 Other stock-based awards are awards valued in whole or in part by reference to, or are otherwise based on, shares of common stock.
-Stock options generally vest over a four-year period or at achievement of a performance requirement.
-The awards expire five to ten years from the date of grant.
+Stock options generally vest over a four-year period, at achievement of a performance requirement, or upon change of control (as defined in the applicable plan).
+The awards expire in five to ten years from the date of grant.